kperkins411/keith_perkins/index.md

 [ K-means clustering and DBSCAN ]( https://github.com/kperkins411/Clustering_Demos)<BR>

 ### Augmented Reality
-[ C++ - AR Marker Demo]( https://github.com/kperkins411/AR_Marker_Demo) An Augmented Reality app that paints an that demonstrates basic computer vision concepts such as greyscaling, thresholding, edge detection, homography, corner detection...its a long list.
-See the video for demo.<BR>
+[ C++ - AR Marker Demo]( https://github.com/kperkins411/AR_Marker_Demo) An Augmented Reality app that demonstrates basic computer vision concepts such as greyscaling, thresholding, edge detection, homography, corner detection...its a long list.
+It paints a 3D image on any detected markers.
+See video for demo.<BR>

 ## Computer Vision